ofey404/Application/handout/PS/subversions/CMU/5-sketch.md

 I applied an effective way to communicate: organizing our work with *GitHub*.
 We synced the progress, recorded technical decision and shared knowledge with wiki page.
 It turned out to be a bonus when another graduated student joined, because there are always so many lucrative pages I can refer to - issues, pull requests, code review, and so on.

-However, I faced probably the most challanging issue in my whole developer life: How to get things done on an existed imperfect project.
-With few documentation and tests, and tight time constraint, I faced a dilemma: an overhawl on testing to deliver reliable code was time consuming, but if a quick and dirty prototype didn't work, the time built it would be totally wasted.
-I tilting at windmills with all formal method I know, made a bitter decision of refactor.
-The planned refactor never really finished, because it's equal to totally change the codebase's nature.
-Sadly, I had to admit delay of the strong result-oriented research project.
+However, the most challanging issue I have ever encountered lay in this project: How to get things done on an existed imperfect project.
+With few documentation and tests, and tight time constraint, I faced a dilemma: an overhawl of test for reliable code was time consuming, but if I made a quick and dirty prototype but failed, I couldn't afford the time loss.
+I tilted at windmills with all formal method I know, made a bitter decision of refactor.
+But the refactor never really finished, because it was almost equal to totally change the codebase's nature.
+Finally, I had to admit delay of the strong result-oriented research project.

-I utilized formal ways like test framework to push the progress forward, and constantly exchange ideas of source code with my partner.

-When I develop new functionalities, I spent too much time to do it clean and maintainable.

-Finally, the project was still delayed to some extent.

-If I could say one thing to my past self, I would told him tech debt is not a prohibition but a tool, and use it wisely.

-Also, if I know more software engineering, I might come up with the tracer bullets code method -
+If I could say one thing to my past self, I would say, tech debt is not a prohibition but a tool, if used wisely.
+Also, if I knew more software engineering then, I might come up with the "tracer bullets code" method: Write simple structure code to keep, rather than disposible prototype, since immediate feedback is crucial When facing unknown target.
+Real life engineering is an art, and I'm longing to learn more in your program.

-Sooner or later, we would take over imperfect software project, but real life engineering is an art of tradeoff.

-One more special project to mention: I introduced version control to computational physics lab I worked two years ago.
-To my surprise, it become a productivity tool even in non-CS descipline.

-In the development of two-dimensional calculation pipeline with graduate student Bo and supervisor Mr. Zhang, I set up a *Gitlab* instance.
-First is for my own use, then I tried to introduce it to my colleagues.
-After I gave several lectures and wrote documentation, some started to manage code, some stored slides, notes, or even paper drafts.
-It is actively used even after I left, and last month I gave a lecture about git to their newcomers at the invitation of supervisor Mr. Zhang.
+One more special experience to mention: By introducing version control to computational physics lab, I found a real treasure chest even for non-CS creators.
+At first I set a *Gitlab* instance for myself, but after I gave several lectures and wrote documention, my colleague started to utilize it in varioush ways: managing code, sharing slides, or even writing paper together.
+The *Gitlab* instance is actively used even after I left, and last month I gave a lecture about git to their newcomers at the invitation of supervisor.
+This experience made me feel it's possible to unleash the power for artist community through an open-source version control system for illustrations, which would be discussed detailed in the coming part.

-Version control is a real treasure chest for all kinds of creators, that's why I came up with the idea of building an open-source version control system for artists.

 ## Part 2: Purpose, Goals, and Achievements

+My short term goal is building an open-source version control system for digital illustrations, and in the long run my goal is to be an open-source leader, focusing on the disemination of knowledge.
 Technology should help people develop themselves and connect together.
 I hold this belief since my first exposure to programming - installing Linux with the help of friendly strangers on the web.
-In my opinion, the heart of free/open-source collaboration is the way people work together, a healthy relationship.
 In the age of remote work, it's time to apply insights from free/open-source software to other non-CS areas.
-I want to build an open-source version control system for digital illustrations.

 Digital illustration creation has adopted CS as a core methodology, but mass social collaboration is yet to come.
 Compared with all possible solutions of visual artists' remote collaboration, like shared storage workspace, open-source VCS would lead to a free and unified ecosystem.
 Artist communities could enjoy the merit of asynchronous and fine-grained cooperation, which are well tested.
 Besides, a company-neutral open-source project can be compatible with all competing file formats.
 It's for the good of all creators, not just for specific drawing software producers.